mikeshulman/narya/README.md

 | zero. ↦ n
 | suc. m ↦ suc. (ℕ.plus m n)
 ]

+notation 4 ℕ.plus : x "+" y ≔ ℕ.plus x y
 ```
 To ensure termination and consistency, the recursive calls should be on structurally smaller arguments.
 But currently there is no checking for this, so it is possible to write infinite loops.
 In fact this is possible even without matching:
 ```
 def oops : ∅ ≔ oops
 ```
-(In this connection, note that `echo` fully normalizes its argument before printing it, so `echo oops` will loop forever.
-By contrast, this does not happen with infinite loops guarded by a `match`, for reasons explained below.)
+(In this connection, recall that `echo` fully normalizes its argument before printing it, so `echo oops` will loop forever.
+By contrast, this does not usually happen with infinite loops guarded by a `match`, because matches are case tree nodes, so their branch bodies are not normalized unless their argument is a constructor that selects a particular branch.)
 However, there is coverage-checking: all the constructors of a datatype must be present in the match.
 So while you can write infinite loops, your programs shouldn't get stuck.

-A match can only occur at top level in a definition, or inside abstractions, let-bindings, tuples, or other matches (or comatches, see below).
-This is discussed in more detail below.
-In particular, it ensures that matches always occur in a checking context.

-This is the basic idea of matching, but there are a number of different kinds of matches that differ in subtle ways.

-#### Top-level variable matches
+### Variable matches

 The most important kind of match is matching against a free variable that belongs to a datatype instance whose indices are distinct free variables not occurring in any of the parameters.
-In this case, the output type *and* the types of all other variables in the context are refined in each branch of the match, by substituting the corresponding constructor applied to its pattern variables, and its corresponding indices, for these free variables.
+In this case, the output type *and* the types of all other variables in the context are *refined* while checking each branch of the match, by substituting the corresponding constructor applied to its pattern variables, and its corresponding indices, for these free variables.
 This is similar to the behavior of Agda when splitting a definition on a variable.

 For example, we can prove that natural number addition is associative:
 ```